Modified van insurance

-If you make any changes to your van, you'll need to declare these modifications to your insurer.
+If you make any changes to your van, you'll need to declare these adaptations or modifications to your insurer.

 You can get modified van insurance from standard insurer, but if you've made lots of changes specialist providers might be able to offer cheaper cover.

 Why do you need specialist van insurance if you make modifications?

 If you don’t declare any alterations you've made on your van, you won’t be covered for any repairs or replacements for those parts.

 That’s because your insurer wouldn’t have been aware that they were there and wouldn’t have included them in your policy.

 Your insurer might ask for receipts or photos to get a better understanding of the cover you’ll need.